 During the master startup (unless using password authentication) a public key file will be generated.
-The master will start running but communication with the Enterprise API (RaaS) node will fail until the key is accepted.
+The master will start running but communication with the RaaS node will fail until the key is accepted.

-After installation, you must accept the Salt Master’s key in the Enterprise Console.
-Until the key is accepted, the master will react slowly as it continually tries to contact the Enterprise API (RaaS) node.
+After installation, you must accept the master’s key in the user interface.
+Until the key is accepted, the master will react slowly as it continually tries to contact the RaaS node.

 To accept the master key:

 Log in to the SaltStack Config user interface.

 From the top left navigation bar, click the Menu , then select Administration to access the Administration workspace.
 Click the Master Keys tab.